openedx/openedx-calc/README.rst

 to maximize the chances of your change being accepted.
 You can start a conversation by creating a new issue on this repo summarizing your idea.

+Because this repo is used for a wide variety of mathematical calculations, including learner grades, it may occasionally be desirable to maintain bug-for-bug compatibility with previous versions.
+Additions to the repo are more likely to be accepted than changes that could alter the outputs of existing functions.

 The Open edX Code of Conduct
 ****************************